 Certificate of Attainment/Completion issued for your CV (hard copy provided); and

 Course may be tax deductible; see your tax advisor.

 How long will it take to complete this course?

 The approximate study hours for this course is 50 hours.
 We offer twelve (12) months’ access, with extensions available upon application (fees apply).

 Can I purchase optional printed materials?

-While printed materials are not available for purchase, transcripts of video lectures and other learning resources are available for printing via our elearning system.
+While printed materials are not available for purchase, PDF copies are available for download and self-printing for this program.